nuzzz/ProjectTaskManager/README.md

-# ProjectTaskManager
+# Main
-ProjectTaskManager for Conspec
+Main for Conspec

 Used to schedule specific tasks into Todoist project